-The MC Navigator wetlands composite map is a predictive tool based on satellite wetland mapping, presence of hydric soils, and inclusion on the National Wetlands Inventory.
+The County's wetlands composite map is a predictive tool based on satellite wetland mapping, presence of hydric soils, and inclusion on the National Wetlands Inventory.
 The more indications present, the more likely a wetland is present.
-The MC Navigator Wetlands Composite Map indicates wetlands are unlikely on most of the Rio CRA.
+The Wetlands Composite Map indicates wetlands are likely in locations throughout the Old Palm City CRA.